Michael Conforto: San Francisco Giants (2023-2024)

 On January 6, 2023, Conforto signed a two-year, $36 million contract with the San Francisco Giants, containing an opt-out clause after the first season.
 After the 2023 season, Conforto opted in for the 2024 season at $18 million.
-In his two seasons with the Giants, Conforto compiled 35 home runs, a .238 batting average, .740 OPS, and 108 OPS+ in 255 games played.
+In his two seasons with the Giants, Conforto had 35 home runs, a .238 batting average, .740 OPS, and 108 OPS+ in 255 games played.

 Los Angeles Dodgers (2025)

 On December 10, 2024, Conforto signed a one-year, $17 million contract with the Los Angeles Dodgers.
-Conforto became the Dodgers starting left fielder but performed poorly with the bat all season, causing for the fan base to publicly call for his release.
+Conforto became the Dodgers starting left fielder but hit poorly all season, causing the fan base to publicly call for his release.
 Despite his struggles, he continued to get playing time in a platoon with Alex Call.
-He played in 139 games for the Dodgers with a slash line of .199/.305/.333, the lowest marks of his career.
-He was left off the Dodgers postseason roster.
+He played in 138 games for the Dodgers with a slash line of .199/.305/.333, the lowest marks of his career.
+Conforto was left off the Dodgers' postseason roster, as the team won the World Series over the Toronto Blue Jays.

+Chicago Cubs

+On February 23, 2026, Conforto signed a minor league contract with the Chicago Cubs that included an invitation to spring training.
+On March 23, the Cubs announced that Conforto had made the team's Opening Day roster.
+On March 25, Conforto's contract was officially selected by the Cubs.

+On May 3, 2026, Conforto hit his first career walk-off home run as a pinch hitter in the Cubs' 4-3 win over the Cincinnati Reds.

 Personal life

-Conforto's mother, Tracie Conforto (née Ruiz), is a three-time Olympic medalist in synchronized swimming, and his father, Mike, an Italian American, played inside linebacker at Penn State.
+Conforto's mother, Tracie Conforto (née Ruiz), is a three-time Olympic medalist in synchronized swimming, and his father, Mike played inside linebacker at Penn State.
 His sister, Jacqueline, played soccer at Azusa Pacific University.

-Conforto got engaged to longtime girlfriend Cabernet Burns in January 2021.
+Conforto got engaged to Cabernet Burns in January 2021.
 The couple married in December the same year.
-Their first child, a son named Camden, was born in December 2023.
+Their first child was born in December 2023.

 Conforto resides in Scottsdale, Arizona, during the offseason.
-He is represented by Scott Boras.